 Stability Is Easy.
 Transition Stability Is Hard.

-This distinction is critical because it turns out that equilibrium stability tells you next to nothing about adaptive capacity, or about what a system can do if the environment shifts, the constraints tighten, or the underlying assumptions stop holding.
+This is something we should care about for the simple reason that equilibrium stability tells you next to nothing about the adaptive capacity of an entity, or about what a system can do if the environment changes, the constraints tighten up, or the underlying assumptions stop holding.

 You can think of it the same way you’d think about dating someone!

 A relationship can feel perfectly stable when everything is easy and nothing significant is being asked of either partner (e.g. the honeymoon phase!).
 Because most relationships look “stable” and dizzyingly happy in equilibrium.
-The real test comes when something changes.
-Consider the couples that break up when a job is lost, someone gets ill, one partner grows faster or slower than the other, etc.
+However, he real test comes when something changes.
+Consider the couples that break up when a job is lost, someone falls into unbreakable depression, or one partner grows faster or slower than the other, etc.

-That is the moment you discover whether the relationship has the tools to adapt.
-Before this period, “success” is often conflated with “untested”!
+That is the moment you discover whether the relationship has the tools or the ability to adapt.
+Before this period, “success” is often just conflated with “untested”!

-When it comes to economies, you see, surviving a crisis is one thing.
-Important, yes- of course.
-However what we ultimately care about long term is whether the economy is capable of restructuring the fundamentals that produced the crises, which is something else entirely.
+When it comes to economies, you see, surviving a crisis is one thing, but what we ultimately care about long term is whether the economy is capable of restructuring the fundamentals that produced the aforementioned crisis, which is something else entirely.

-Or in relationship terms: you are guaranteed to fight (no couple doesn’t!), but long-term success is dependent on whether or not you can repair after the inevitable rupture!
+Or in relationship terms: you are guaranteed to fight (no couple doesn’t!), but long-term success is dependent on whether or not you can repair the relationship after the inevitable rupture!

 And this is precisely where China, Europe, and the United States diverge.

 China can stabilize itself with an almost unsettling speed.
-Not because it is authoritarian, it turns out, but because its institutions are designed for directed adaptation.
-So when the Chinese system needs to turn, it turns like a speedboat.
-When it needs to suppress contagion, it stops the spread instantly.
-Or when it needs to reallocate credit or shut down a sector, it does so with coherence.
+People assume that this is because of its authoritarian style, but actually it’s because its institutions are designed for directed adaptation.
+So when the Chinese system needs to readjust, it can turn around like a speedboat.
+Similarly, when it needs to suppress contagion, it stops the spread instantly.
+Or when it needs to reallocate credit or shut down a sector, it does so with immediacy.

-Europe governs transitions through deliberate negotiation: a coordination-heavy model rooted in high legitimacy, institutional ballast (because Europe loves a good institution), and technocratic mediation (I am restraining myself here…).
+Europe governs transitions through deliberate negotiation: a coordination-heavy model that relies on high legitimacy and cooperation, with heavy institutional weight to it (because Europe loves a good institution), and what I shall call technocratic mediation (I am restraining myself here…).
 It is slow, obviously, but… It rarely loses control.
-In comparison, Europe moves like an oil tanker: costly to turn, but very difficult to sink.
+In comparison, Europe turns itself around like an oil tanker that costly and slow to turn, but which is very difficult to sink.

-And then there’s the United States which does something altogether different.
-It grows dynamically and does cool things like inventing new equilibria constantly through competition and decentralised autonomy, but… Its system really struggles with coordinated transitions.
-Change occurs, but usually through rupture (e.g. through crisis, improvisation, and institutional shock rather) than through pre-emptive adjustment.
+And then there’s the United States which does something altogether different and a bit crazier.
+It grows dynamically and does cool things like inventing new equilibria constantly through competition and decentralized autonomy, but… its system really struggles with coordinated transitions.
+Change occurs, but usually through rupture (e.g. through crisis, improvisation, and institutional shock) rather than through a cooly-decided and pre-emptive adjustment.

-And this gives us the central insight about structural comparisons:
+And this gives us a very important insight about structural comparisons:

-Hence, the real question is not whether a system can remain intact under normal conditions but whether it can move into a new equilibrium without triggering internal fracture, political breakdown, institutional paralysis, or uncontrolled cascade effects.
+Hence, the real question is not whether a system can remain intact under normal conditions, which is a distraction at best, but whether it can move into a new equilibrium without triggering total chaos by way of internal fracture, political breakdowns, institutional paralyses, or uncontrolled cascade effects.
 I.e. without shit hitting fans in supremely bad ways.

 T is for Transition

-But before I go any further, it’s worth me being very clear about what I mean by a “transition.”
+But before I go any further, I wanna outline what I mean by a “transition.”

-A transition is any moment when a political–economic system must shift its underlying model, most often because the status quo stops working and the system has to reconfigure itself structurally.
+A transition is a moment during which a political–economic system must shift its entire underlying model, which happens most often when the status quo stops working and the system has to reconfigure itself structurally.

-A transition is not just tweaking interest rates or adjusting budgets (cough, Rachel Reeves, today), issuing the millionth bailout or releasing a policy paper.
+It is not just a little tweak of interest rates or a small adjustments of budgets (cough, Rachel Reeves, today); a transition is closer to issuing the millionth bailout or releasing a new directional policy paper.

-A transition is when an industrial model becomes obsolete, or a demographic shift becomes undeniable, or a geopolitical environment changes shape, or a financial imbalance can no longer be rolled over, or a technological frontier forces rearrangement, or a… (insert summary of today’s macro climate).
+Further, a transition is what happens when an industrial model becomes obsolete, or a demographic shift becomes unworkable for the setup of the economy (too many boomers!), or a geopolitical environment tears in half, or a financial imbalance can no longer be rolled over to the next generation, or a technological frontier forces labor markets to disappear, or a… (insert summary of today’s macro climate).

-Thus, a system in transition is the act of rebuilding the very logic that used to hold an economy together.
+Thus, a system in transition is going through the act of rebuilding the very theory that used to hold an economy together.

-One concrete example was the shift from a manufacturing-led economy to a high-tech, services-led economy in the US, circa 1970s and 80s (with deindustrialisation, regional collapse and long-term wage stagnation).
+One concrete example was the shift from a manufacturing-led economy to a high-tech, services-led economy in the US, circa 1970s and 80s (with deindustrialization, regional collapse and long-term wage stagnation all happening at the same time).

-Contrast this with China’s transition from export-led growth to domestic consumption (by redirecting credit, forcing local governments to absorb shocks, tightly controlling capital and preventing unemployment spikes by any means).
+Contrast this with China’s transition from export-led growth to domestic consumption (which was done by redirecting credit and forcing local governments to absorb shocks, while tightly controlling capital to prevent unemployment spikes by any and all means).

-And in Europe, the attempted transition to decarbonisation and energy independence.
+And in Europe, the attempted transition to decarbonization and energy independence is another good example.
 (Ugh: slow, negotiated, heavily cushioned by social policy, etc).

 So when I talk about “transition stability,” I am talking about a system’s ability to, in this order: